PennyHow/PyTrx/docs/Installation.rst

 Be warned that there are difficulties with the GDAL package on pip, meaning that GDAL could not be declared explicitly as a PyTrx dependency in the pip package compiling.
 Please ensure that GDAL is installed separately if installing PyTrx through pip.

-If you still run into problems then we suggest creating a new environment with the .yml environment file <https://github.com/PennyHow/PyTrx/blob/master/environment.yml>`_ provided in the PyTrx repository, which contains all of PyTrx's dependencies.
-Then the PyTrx pip package can be installed afterwards.
+If you still run into problems then we suggest creating a new conda environment with the .yml environment file <https://github.com/PennyHow/PyTrx/blob/master/environment.yml>`_ provided in the PyTrx repository, which contains all of PyTrx's dependencies.
+Then the PyTrx pip package can be installed afterwards in this fresh environment.

 .. code-block:: bash